brpaz-graveyard/cerebro-cdnjs/README.md

 # Cerebro-cnsjs

-> Cerebro plugin for searching in [cdnjs.com](https://cdnjs.com/).
+> Cerebro plugin for searching packages in [cdnjs.com](https://cdnjs.com/).
 It uses [cdnjs-api](https://www.npmjs.com/package/cdnjs-api) node package.

 ![](demo.gif)

 ## Usage

-Type ```cdn <searchterm>``` in your cerebro box.
+* Type ```cdn <searchterm>``` in your cerebro box.
-A list of packages matching your search criteria will be displayed.
-Clicking on a result it will copy the library url to the clipboard.
-By clicking "Ctrl + Enter" it will open the respective library details page on cdnjs.com in your default brower.
+* A list of packages matching your search criteria will be displayed.
+* Clicking on a result it will copy the library url to the clipboard.
+By clicking ```Ctrl + Enter``` it will open the respective library details page on cdnjs.com in your default brower.

 ## Related